ashwinkumar12345/apache-kafka-intro/README.md

 - Consumers read data from a topic (identified by name)
 - Consumers know which broker to read from
 - Consumer reads data in order from each partition
-- Consumers read data in consumer groups.
-Consumer group represents an application
+- Consumers can be grouped as a "Consumer Group" to read data from exclusive partitions for faster performance
-- Each consumer within a group reads from exclusive partitions
+- Consumer group represents an application
 <img width="690" alt="8" src="https://user-images.githubusercontent.com/4720428/55285816-c8504d00-5347-11e9-83d5-a8f9cb9d5601.png">

 - Consumer offsets - Kafka stores offsets at which a consumer group has been reading, checkpointing, or bookmarking